 Back inside the function, I need to create the $form object to start adding controls to:

-This contains the basic information on displaying the form using different properties, such as:
+The PowerShell code contains the basic information on displaying the GUI input form using different properties, such as:

 – Text: the title goes here and is displayed in the title bar of the window